Green's functions for reducible functional differential equations: Differential operators with reflection

 In this Section we will study a particular family of operators, those that are combinations of the differential operator $D$, the pullback operator of the reflection $\phi(t)=-t$, denoted by $\phi^*(f)(t)=f(-t)$, and the identity operator, $\Id$.
 In order to freely apply the operator $D$ without worrying too much about it's domain of definition, we will consider that $D$ acts on the set of functions locally of bounded variation on $\bR$, $\BVloc(\bR)$\footnote{Since we will be working with $\bR$ as a domain throughout this article, it will be in our interest to take the local versions of the classical function spaces.
 By local version we mean that, if we restrict the function to a compact set, the restriction belongs to the classical space defined with that compact set as domain for its functions.}.
 It is well known that any function locally of bounded variation $f\in\BVloc(\bR)$ can be expressed as

-for any $x_0\in\bR$ where $g\in L^1(\bR)$, and $h$ is the function which is constant except for a countable number of discontinuities \cite{Kol}.
+for any $x_0\in\bR$ where $g\in L^1(\bR)$, and $h$ is the function of derivative zero almost everywhere \cite{Kol}.
 This implies that the distributional derivative (we will call it \textit{weak derivative} as shorthand) of $f$ is

-where $\d_x$ is the Dirac distribution at $x$, the $x_n$ are the points at which $h$ has discontinuities and $h_n$ is the magnitude of the discontinuity at $x_n$.
+where $\mu_s$ is a singular measure with respect to the Lebesgue measure.
 In this way, we will define $D\,f:=g$ (we will restate this definition in a more general way further on).
 We now consider the real abelian group $\bR[D,\phi^* ]$ of generators $\{D^k,\phi^*D^k\}_{k=0}^\infty$ where the powers $D^k$ are taken in the sense of composition (as notation, $D^0=\Id$, and a constant, say $a$, will be considered, in so far as an operator, acting on a function $f$ and returning the product $a\,f$).
 If we take the usual composition for operators in $\bR[D,\phi^* ]$, we observe that $D\phi^*=-\phi^*D$, so composition is closed in $\bR[D,\phi^* ]$, which makes it a \textit{non commutative algebra}.
 In general, $D^k\phi^*=(-1)^k\phi^*D^k$ for $k=0,1,\dots$ The elements of $\bR[D,\phi^* ]$ are of the form

 For convenience, we consider the sums on $i$ and $j$ such that $i,j\in\{0,1,\dots\}$, but taking into account that the coefficients $a_i,b_j$ are zero for big enough indices.
 Despite the non commutativity of the composition in $\bR[D,\phi^* ]$ there are interesting relations in this algebra.
 First notice that $\bR[D,\phi^*]$ is not a unique factorization domain.
 Take a polynomial $P=D^2+\b D+\a$ where $\a,\b\in \bR$, and define the following operators.
 If $\b^2-4\a\ge 0$,